Home>White Balance

 Each camera has the WB button in different locations.
 Search the whole camera for the WB button and that is your short cut straight to white balance.
 If you do not have one you have to go into your menu.

-If your menu goes blank or times out click the shutter speed half way down to wake up the camera and see the settings.
+If your menu goes blank or times out, click the shutter speed halfway down to wake up the camera and see the settings.

-Now that you have White Balance down head on over to our shutter speed or aperture page.
+Now that you have White Balance down head to our shutter speed or aperture page.
 Shutter speed and aperture are the necessary foundations of photography.
 We will keep it simple for you.
 Ever wonder why your images are blurry in auto mode?
 Your camera doesn’t know your subject is doing 30 m.p.h. and cannot adjust for it.
 Here is where you learn to tell the camera what to do.
-Aperture determines how much light comes into the camera and also determines your depth of field (How much of the picture is in focus or background blur).
-It’s often used to get the blurry background effect in macro and close-up photography.
-Start on either one.
-They are equally important.
+That is why shutter speed is important to master.